top of page

 Here is a link to the best Kombucha tips I've found so far, from the BBC.
 We use Assam loose leaf tea, 6 teaspoons per gallon batch with one cup of sugar.
 Favorite flavors around here are mint, berries in season, and ginger.

 Here is a link to a rye starter feeding schedule and yield calculator that my awesome baker brother made.
 Or, you can do as I do, store it in the fridge between uses and feed a mix of roughly 50/50 water and flour the day before use, repeating if you need a lot of starter.
-I've enjoyed some great sourdough cookbooks, most recently: Flour Power by Tara Jenson, with copies at the Kingshighway and Buder libraries.
+I've enjoyed some great sourdough cookbooks, most recently: Flour Power by Tara Jenson, available at local libraries.
 Don't forget, you can feed your starter any flour you like to change it from being a rye starter into whatever you prefer - I always feed it rye for the amazing activity, but use it in any bread (white, wheat, etc.).

 Bitter Greens make a delicious addition to lasagna.
 This week I used the spring tonic mix as a side with pita and other dips (baba ghanouj with green garlic, yogurt with mint!) by putting in into a hot cast iron skillet with olive oil, frying for about 5 minutes, then adding kalamata olives and a little brine.
 I let it cook until the greens were all really soft, then put into a bowl and added lemon juice and balsamic vinegar to taste, along with salt and black pepper.
 Intense and tasty.